K02D/AI-Projects/README.md

 # CS50 AI

-Projects completed as a part of the course "CS50's Introduction to Artificial Intelligence with Python". https://cs50.harvard.edu/ai/2020/
+Programming projects completed as a part of the course "CS50's Introduction to Artificial Intelligence with Python". https://cs50.harvard.edu/ai/2020/

 Course description: